Vagdevi007/Artifact-Code-Decoder/README.md

 # Artifact-Code-Decoder-Unravel-the-Secrets-of-Ancient-Symbols
 Artifact Code Decoder: Uncover ancient secrets hidden in symbols.
 Convert symbols to numerical values, decode the hidden message.
 Flexible for different sequences and mappings.
 Test your skills, reveal the past!

-Sure!
-Here's an example of a README file for the "The Secret Code of Ancient Artifacts" coding problem:

 # The Secret Code of Ancient Artifacts